MrDr-Professor/recruiting-exercises/inventory-allocator/src/README.md

 - Clone the repo
 - cd into this directory
 - Build: `g++ main.cpp`
-- Run: `a.exe order.txt warehouse.txt`
+- Run: `./a.exe order.txt warehouse.txt`

 **a.exe can vary, it's the executable name that your build line creates.**